zinkem/zinkem.github.io/_posts/2020-05-07-json-schema-equivalency.md

 ---
 layout: post
-title: JSON Schema Equivalency
+title: Equivalency of JSON Schemas
 date:   2020-05-07 12:58:00 -0700
 ---

-# Equivalent Schema

 In an earlier post, [Categories]({% post_url 2020-05-06-json-schema-categories %}) were
 introduced.
 Every schema desribes some Category of JSON objects.
 Schemas that